 Initially, speak to your child's teacher and discuss any questions you may have.
-Otherwise, please contact Miss K Hough or Mr K Hagerup.
+Otherwise, please contact the Science department.

-HOW DO I HELP MY CHILD SUCCEED IN ART?
+HOW DO I HELP MY CHILD SUCCEED IN ART & DESIGN?

 What topics are you covering and when, so I can encourage my child to take a greater interest?